Chandan9898Kumar/JavaScript_Question-RestApis/README.md

 ### NOTE :
 To make sure that when our REST API app responds with JSON that clients interpret it as such, we should set Content-Type in the response header to "application/json" after the request is made.
 Many server-side app frameworks set the response header automatically.
 Some HTTP clients look at the Content-Type response header and parse the data according to that format.

+### Note : always try to generate your URL in lowercase.
+EX: /data